AthinaKyriakou/mrbox/README.md

 Additionally, in the `mrbox.conf` you can change the path where the /mrbox folder will be created on HDFS (hdfsPath) and the size limit of the files that will be fetched locally from HDFS or other remote sources (localFileSizeMB).

+##### To synchronize your local /mrbox folder with a folder in B2DROP:
+Follow the instructions [here](https://eudat.eu/services/userdoc/b2drop) to create a B2ACCESS account and mount B2DROP using the WebDAV client.
+Prior to run the MRBox application, start the ownCloud Desktop client on your local machine.

 ### Installation
-To install Miniconda:
+###### To install Miniconda:
 ```bash
 make setup
 ```

-To create a conda environment and install the project's requirements:
+###### To create a conda environment and install the project's requirements:
 ```bash
 make build
 ```

 ## Usage
-To run the application:
+###### To run the application:
 ```bash
 make run
 ```

+###### To schedule a Map Reduce job to be executed in the remote Hadoop cluster:
+1. Write a Mapper and a Reducer to your preferred programming language
+2. Create a `.yaml` file outside the local /mrbox folder that contains:
+    * mapper: absolute path to the Mapper's file in the local file system
+    * reducer: absolute path to the Reducer's file in the local file system
+    * input: path of the input data, relevant to the local /mrbox folder
+    * output: path where the outputs will be created, relevant to the local /mrbox folder A template for the .yaml file can be found [here](/template.yaml).
+3. Move the `.yaml` inside the local /mrbox folder.

+The Map Reduce job will be issued to the remote cluster.
+After its completion, the outputs will be automatically created in the local output path specified.
+In case of large output files, a `.link` file containing their HDFS path will only be created locally.
+You can use this link in your browser to view these large output files on HDFS.

-_to add about file commands on files_
+###### [_to add about file commands on files_]
-_to add about scheduling a MR job_

-For help:
+###### For help:
 ```bash
 make help
 ```

+## Documentation
+Further documentation can be found [here](add_link).

 ## Contributing
 _In open source, we feel strongly that to really do something well, you have to get a lot of people involved.
 ~ Linus Torvalds_